pramnora/bat/README.md

 ## MS DOS Batch file programming history

-Before the Windows OS/Operating System was invented...which uses the WIMP/Window Icons Mouse Pointer...or, GUI/Graphical User Interface system; there was the MS DOS CLI/Command Line Interface user interface operating system, instead; and, this is just a 'black' screen...which also contains what is known as a prompt.
+Before the Windows OS/Operating System was invented...which uses the WIMP/Window Icons Mouse Pointer...or, GUI/Graphical User Interface system; there was the MS DOS CLI/Command Line Interface operating system, instead; and, this is just a 'black' screen...which also contains what is known as a prompt.

 C:\>